mroughan/RatPack.jl/README.md

 ## Competitive ratings

-Competetive ratings are ratings of players or teams in competitive sports created by analysis of their performance.
+Competetive ratings (or contest ratings, or pairwise comparison ratings) are ratings of players or teams in competitive sports created by analysis of their performance.
 That is, if you win more, your rating should be higher.

 There are many schemes for generating such, but essential ideas underlying the ratings schemes here is that they be